AtleEng/PolarityEngine/README.md

 ## Features

-Right now the engine provides abstractions for input, and 2d texture rendering on only windows
+Right now the engine provides a development framework with abstractions for input, audio, entity-componet-system and 2d texture rendering (only windows right now).
+It also has a editor with limited use cases at the moment.

 ---